shohamj/Cognitests/README.md

 # Cognitests
-Cognitests is an application for creating, running and analyzing cognitive neuropsychology tests.
+Cognitests is a tool for creating, running and analyzing cognitive neuropsychology tests.

 ## Table of Contents
 - [Cognitests](#cognitests)